 - Estimates of the economic life of property, plant and equipment and intangible assets; - Estimates of income taxes.
 The Company is subject to income taxes in numerous jurisdictions.
 There are many transactions and calculations for which the ultimate tax determination is uncertain.
 The Company recognizes liabilities for anticipated tax audit issues, based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the current and deferred income tax assets and liabilities in the period in which such determination is made; - Deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary difference or tax loss carry-forwards can be utilized.
 The recognition of temporary differences and tax loss carry-forwards is based on the Company's estimates of future taxable profits in different tax jurisdictions against which the temporary differences and loss carry-forwards may be utilized; - Estimates used in testing non-financial assets for impairment including the recoverability of development costs; - Assumptions employed in the actuarial calculation of pension and other post-retirement benefits.
-The cost of pensions and other post retirement benefits earned by employees is actuarially determined using the projected unit credit method prorated on service, and the Company's best estimate of salary escalation and mortality rates.
+The cost of pensions and other post-retirement benefits earned by employees is actuarially determined using the projected unit credit method prorated on service, and the Company's best estimate of salary escalation and mortality rates.
 Discount rates used in actuarial calculations are based on long-term interest rates and can have a significant effect on the amount of plan liabilities and service costs.
 The Company employs external experts when deciding upon the appropriate estimates to use to value employee benefit plan obligations and expenses.
 To the extent that these estimates differ from those realized, employee benefit plan liabilities and comprehensive income will be affected in future periods; - Revenue recognition on separately priced tooling contracts: Tooling contract prices are generally fixed; however, price changes, change orders and program cancellations may affect the ultimate amount of revenue recorded with respect to a contract.
 Contract costs are estimated at the time of signing the contract and are reviewed at each reporting date.
 Adjustments to the original estimates of total contract costs are often required as work progresses under the contract and as experience is gained, even though the scope of the work under the contract may not change.
 When the current estimates of total contract revenue and total contract costs indicate a loss, a provision for the entire loss on the contract is made.
 Factors that are considered in arriving at the forecasted loss on a contract include, amongst others, cost over-runs, non-reimbursable costs, change orders and potential price changes.

-• Estimates used in determining the fair value of stock option grants.
-These estimates include assumptions about the volatility of the Company's stock, forfeiture rates, and expected life of the options.
+- Estimates used in determining the fair value of stock option and performance share unit grants.
+These estimates include assumptions about the volatility of the Company's stock, forfeiture rates, and expected life of the options/units granted, where relevant. - Estimates used in determining the fair value of derivative instruments associated with investments in equity securities.
+These estimates include assumptions about the volatility of the investee's stock and expected life of the instrument.